ccxrl/ePortfolio/README.md

 # ePortfolio

 This is a simple ePortfolio project created using HTML, CSS, and JavaScript.
-It serves as a personal portfolio to showcase my work, skills, and achievements.
+It serves as a personal portfolio to showcase my work, and skills.

 ## Technologies Used